MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-atp/configure-microsoft-threat-experts.md

 ## Register to Microsoft Threat Experts preview
-If you’re already a Windows Defender ATP customer, you can apply for preview through the portal.
+If you're already a Windows Defender ATP customer, you can apply for preview through the portal.

 1. From the navigation pane, go to **Settings > General > Advanced features > Threat Experts**.